Action contract

-The contract is not a legal document and not a prompt template.
-It is the control shape around a software-delivery action: who or what can act, what authority is used, what target can change, what policy applies, what confirmation is required, and what evidence must remain.
+This operational record defines who or what can act, which credential is used, what target can change, which policy applies, what confirmation is required, and what evidence must remain.

-Agents may be probabilistic.
-The control boundary should not be.
-An action contract is the object that turns a high-impact delegated action into something reviewable before it runs and provable afterward.
+An action contract turns a sensitive delegated action into something the team can review before it runs and verify afterward.

 Contract fields